rkruk/gmail-dmarc-automation/README.md

 - If you exceed a quota, the script will stop and resume the next day.
 - For most domains, DMARC report volume is well within free quotas.
 - Large organizations or high-volume domains may need a Google Workspace account for higher limits.

 ---

 ## Credits

+- Script developed and refined with the help of GitHub Copilot and the open-source community.
-Inspired by the need for a truly hands-off, robust DMARC automation tool for Google Workspace users.
+- Inspired by the need for a truly hands-off, robust DMARC automation tool for Google Workspace users.

 ---